 For acute situations like urinary tract infections, we can typically see clients the same day on an emergency basis Monday-Friday during our normal business hours.

 When I prescribe medication(s) for you, I will let you know when you will need to make an appointment for us to monitor your medication.
-We will also send you a reminder postcard one month before you are due for an appointment.
-Sometimes this will also be indicated on your prescription medication bottle/container.
-If you notice you have no refills left, it's time to schedule an appointment.
+This will also be indicated on your prescription medication bottle/container.
+Also, if you notice you have no refills left, it's time to schedule an appointment.
 If you do not schedule an appointment within 1 month of when you were due, I will not be able to authorize any refills until you are seen.

 When we go over the results of the lab tests that we are using to monitor your prescription medications, and you will be staying on the same dose, I will ask you to contact your pharmacy for refills.
 Because mine is a small practice, (and I don't have a nurse like MD's) it saves a considerable amount of time to not to call in refills.
 I really appreciate your doing this!